 Defend Against Charges Of Breaking And Entering

-Burglary, also known as breaking and entering (B&E), is a crime, and depending on the seriousness of the burglary charge is prosecuted either as a felony in county or state courts, or a misdemeanor in municipal court.
+Burglary, also known as breaking and entering, is a crime and, depending on the seriousness of the charge, is prosecuted either as a felony in county or state courts, or a misdemeanor in municipal court.
 Charges related to burglary, and sometimes bundled with a burglary charge, include:

 - Home invasion